RecursiveForest/whatmp3/README.md

 whatmp3 will not overwrite any files in output directories unless passed -w.

-whatmp3 will `touch FALIURE' in each top level dir in which a critical error has occurred while transcoding.
+whatmp3 will `touch FAILURE' in each top level dir in which a critical error has occurred while transcoding.

 ## installation